Updated: August 28, 2025

 The ongoing property taxes and costs to budget for include:

-- IMI (Imposto Municipal sobre Imóveis – Annual Municipal Property Tax): This annual tax is levied on the Property Tax Value (VPT) and not on the property price paid upon purchase.
+- IMI (Imposto Municipal sobre Imóveis – Annual Municipal Property Tax): This annual tax is levied on the Property Tax Value (VPT) and not the property price paid upon purchase.
 For urban properties, the IMI rate ranges from 0.3 to 0.45 percent of the VPT, which can increase to 0.5 percent in some instances.
 The IMI rate applied to rustic buildings is 0.8 percent.

 - Condominium fees (if applicable for apartments)